 Taxpayers may request a tax ruling to clarify the tax consequences of a planned structure or transaction.
 While Swiss law does not refer to tax rulings, this possibility derives from the practice of the tax authorities.

 The length of time needed to resolve tax issues varies greatly and depends on the complexity of the issues at stake.
 There is no standard amount of time that a tax dispute will take to resolve.
 While the vast majority of tax disputes are settled prior to litigation, disputes that go to litigation can sometimes take years to resolve.

 Are tax disputes capable of adjudication by a court, tribunal or body independent of the tax authority, and how long should a taxpayer expect such proceedings to take?

 Tax disputes usually start, prior to any litigation, by way of a formal complaint with the tax authority that issued the tax assessment decision.
 The decision is then re-examined by the tax authority.
-If no settlement is reached, the taxpayer can dispute the tax assessment in cantonal courts and federal courts, which are independent from the tax authorities.
-Ultimately, an appeal may be filed in front of the Federal Supreme Court.
+If no settlement is reached, the taxpayer can challenge the tax assessment in cantonal courts and federal courts, which are independent from the tax authorities.
+Ultimately, an appeal may be filed in front of the Swiss Federal Supreme Court.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

 Generally, taxpayers do not need to pay the disputed amounts in advance of litigation in cases before the cantonal and federal courts, except for the Swiss Federal Supreme Court.